LiamYork9/LiamYork9.github.io/README.md

 ## Analog Brawl
 ![Analog Brawl](Analog.png)

 2023 SAU Game Studio Workshop game.
+This project had a team size of 13.
 I created and pitched the initial idea for the project.
 Worked as its Design Lead writing a design doc, creating a list of the required animation for the character, wrote out the movesets and helped balance the game.
 I programmed the unique charge mechanic, the walls that stop the player from leaving the arena and decided damage numbers, knockback and how fast attacks were.

 Itch Page Link: <https://saugamedev.itch.io/analog-brawl>